 They say that home is where the heart is.
-Well, if you own one of these three homes, you must have a very big heart and a ginormous bank account.
-In 2013, the price of the average American home was a little less than $250,000.
+Well, if you own one of these homes, you must have a very big heart and a ginormous bank account.
+The current price of the average American home is a little less than $250,000.
 That $250,000 wouldn't be enough to buy a shoe closet in the houses you are about to see.
-These are the three most expensive homes that have ever sold in the United States.
-All three sold for more than $100 million in the last two years.
-In case you were curious, if you bought a house for $100 million today and were somehow able to get a bank to give you a 30 year loan at 5% interest with 30% down, you would be looking at a monthly payment of $375,755 dollars.
-You would also have a massive property tax bill every year.
-In California, your property taxes alone would be around $83,000 a month.
+These are the most expensive homes that have ever sold in the United States.

-With those numbers, you're spending nearly $500,000 a month to own a $100 million mansion.
+With those numbers, you're spending nearly $500,000 a month (after taxes) to own a $100 million mansion.
 And you still haven't watered and mowed the lawn, cleaned the pool, hosed down the orgy room, or paid the heating bill!
 I might prefer to own a turnkey penthouse apartment in every major city in the world.
 On the other hand, people who are rich enough to buy a $100 million mansion, probably pay for the entire thing in cash with the stroke of a key on a computer at a Swiss bank.
 Right?
-And by the way, most people assume that Candy Spelling's Beverly Hills mansion is the most expensive of all time.
-The truth is, she put it on the market for $150 million and two years later sold it for $85 million.
-Not enough to make this list!

 Here are the three most expensive homes that have ever sold in the United States: